unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 ### Murano Product Aliases

-In order to receive status reports from `gwe` and perform OTAUs, a Murano Device must exist in your Product ID with all of the following aliases defined:
+In order to receive status reports from `gwe` and perform OTAUs, a Murano device must exist in your Product ID with all of the following aliases defined:

    ```
  - alias: usage_report